 The Concerns of Instructors Jesse and Ando

 Both Jesse and Ando are fine with beginners asking the question.
-However, they still feel that it is a counterproductive attitude to hold when learning martial arts.
+However, they still feel that the question hints at a counterproductive attitude in martial arts training.

-As Jesse best explained – within traditional martial arts, the journey is far more important than the end.
+As Jesse best explains — within traditional martial arts, the journey is far more important than the end.
 In fact, the “end” is an illusion.

-The end, is what I believe Ando refers to as the “intrinsic rewards” of martial art training.
+The “end” is what Ando refers to as the “intrinsic rewards” of martial art training.

 Instructors who don’t mind at all

 I don’t mind it.
 It is a goal for many.
 I think it is a valid question.

 If you go to college, you know how long it will take to get a degree.
 For some, it puts training in perspective.
 Some need the motivation or the timeframe in order to set their goals.